roitberg-group/torchani-amber/README.md

     this by using the `-T` flag.
 For more options do `run-cmake -h`.
     ```bash
     ./run-cmake
     ```
-    After this is done, you can safely deactivate the environment, it is no longer needed.
-However, *don't remove it*.
-The compiled binaries will depend on the cuda and torch dynamic libraries in the env to run correctly.
-    ```bash
-    conda deactivate ani-amber
-    ```
 5. Compile Amber from source.
 Amber will automatically find TorchANI-Amber and link it to both `pmemd` and `sander`.
 You can refer to [the amber